jonathanewerner/semantic-highlight.vim/README.md

 Stuff I don't need from the original & reasons:
 - Caching.
 I don't like it because it leads to variables unnecessarily having the same colors and code complexity.
 I also don't care if variable -> color mappings are persisted across files.
 - Non-GUI colors.
 For me the concept doesn't make much sense with 16 colors.
 I've got way more identifiers per file on average.
 - Weird API for specifying needed autocmds.
-Rather write them myself. :)
+I'd rather have that in userland. :)

 Stuff I might have improved:
 - The blacklist lookup was implemented as a search through an array = O(n).
 I replaced it with a dictionary lookup = ~O(1).
 This lookup occured in the central tight loop of the algorithm, so perf benefits could be huge.
 Haven't found out how to profile. :)